NOTICE UNDER THE AMERICANS WITH DISABILITIES ACT

 NOTICE OF NONDISCRIMINATION AND ACCESSIBILITY REQUIREMENTS

-You can file a grievance in person or by mail, fax, or email.
-If you need help filing a grievance, the ADSD ADA Coordinator is available to help you.
+If you think ADSD has treated you unfairly or has not provided these services, you can file a complaint.
+You can file a complaint in person, by mail, or online.
+If you need help filing a complaint, ADSD program staff are available to help you.

-You can also file a civil rights complaint with the U.S. Department of Health and Human Services, Office for Civil Rights, electronically through the Office for Civil Rights Complaint Portal, or by mail or phone at:
+You can also file a civil rights complaint with the U.S. Department of Health and Human Services, Office for Civil Rights.
+The complaint can be made electronically through the Office for Civil Rights Complaint Portal at https://ocrportal.hhs.gov/ocr/.
+The complaint can also be made by mail or phone at:

 U.S. Department of Health and Human Services